Pierre Thomas (American football): Regular season

+Playoffs

 Personal life

 Thomas was born on Chicago's South Side, the son of Charles and Greta Thomas.
 His parents divorced a few years later and Greta moved with her children to Lynwood, Illinois, where she worked for the United States Postal Service.

-Charitable activities

 In 2013, Thomas was the Saints' team nominee for the Walter Payton NFL Man of the Year Award in acknowledgment of his extensive charitable activities, including his iCan Foundation, which fights childhood obesity.